Kidney Stones - Symptoms, Causes & Treatment

 Kidney Stone Complications

 If you ignore them, kidney stones can cause severe health issues.
 They could narrow or completely seal off the ureter, which can lead to infection, while a build-up of urine can damage your kidneys.
-While some of the following problems are rare – the pain forces most patients to seek treatment for kidney before they can cause complications – complications may vary according to the severity of your condition (size of the stone).
+While some of the following problems are rare – the pain forces most patients to seek kidney stone treatment before they can cause complications – complications may vary according to the severity of your condition (size of the stone).

 Some complications of kidney stones include: